Sami-Aml/flexistrive-website/content/pages/index.md

     subtitle: Digital Solutions and Strategies
     text: >
       FlexiStrive specializes in helping businesses establish and grow their online presence.
-We offer comprehensive eCommerce solutions, including website development, digital marketing, and strategic consulting, to help you succeed in the digital marketplace.
+We offer comprehensive solutions, including website development, eCommerce, digital marketing, and strategic consulting, to help you succeed in the digital marketplace.
     actions:
       - label: Get started
         url: /